sarahforzley/universal-docs/automation/schedules.md

 ## Scheduling a Job

-To schedule a job, you can do so from the Automation / Schedules page and by clicking the New Schedule button.
-You can also schedule a script by click the Schedule option from the script's page.
+To schedule a job, go to the Automation / Schedules page and click the New Schedule button.
+To schedule a script, go to the script's page and click Schedule.

-Schedules can be defined based on simple selections like Every Minute or Every Hour or you can define CRON expressions yourself for more configurable schedules.
+You can define schedules based on simple selections like Every Minute or Every Hour, or you can define CRON expressions yourself for more configurable schedules.
 You can also run One Time schedules that run once at a later date.

-You can also define which user the scheduled job will run under as well as which PowerShell version to use.
+You can also define under which user the scheduled job runs, as well as which PowerShell version it uses.

 ![Create a Schedule](<../.gitbook/assets/image (101).png>)

 ### Simple Schedules

 Simple schedules are really just helpers for various standard CRON schedules.
-When you select one, it will define a CRON schedule for your script.
+When you select one, it defines a CRON schedule for your script.

 ![](<../.gitbook/assets/image (159).png>)